DuckyBoi-XD/DuckyDK-MTR-1/README.md

 <img width="500" alt="Screenshot 2025-07-04 at 5 18 35 PM" src="https://github.com/user-attachments/assets/a01da600-e194-4737-8f38-2c91e4207637" />

 ### Inspiration
 This idea was thought of and inspired when I bought a new drum kit which I loved, and I wanted to think of different projects I could make which is connected to my drum kit.
 One idea that was obvious was to make a custom metronome.
 This is the result of that idea.
-Even though devices like laptops can do this, I wanted to make a portable, offline metronome what is not reliant on any device and can be brought along to many places.
+Even though devices like laptops can do this, I wanted to make a portable, offline metronome that is not reliant on any device and can be brought along to many places.
+The price of a drum metronome was also expensive, which I found weird, so I wanted to try to do it myself

 **Name**
 The name DuckyDK MTR-1 is from many things. **Ducky** comes from my username **Ducky**Boi_XD, **DK** is/comes from **D**rum **K**it or **D**uc**k**. **MTR** comes from **M**etronome, while the **1** indicates that this is the first version of this metronome project.